 • The problem escalates when a fighter’s curve passes a threshold where they no longer know what’s going on.
 This is called the “chaos threshold.”
 High entropy can eventually lead to chaos – especially for inexperienced fighters.
-In this zone a fighter has lost complete control and tries to survive mainly through instinctive reactions.
+In this zone, a fighter has lost complete control and tries to survive mainly through instinctive reactions.
 Once the fighter passes the “chaos threshold” they enter the “chaos zone“.
-In the chaos zone the fighter is most susceptible to a knockout or sever injury because they’re no longer completely aware of their surroundings.
+In the chaos zone, the fighter is most susceptible to a knockout or severe injury because they’re no longer completely aware of their surroundings.
 Fear easily takes over in this zone, resulting in the fighter closing their eyes and cover their face.
 In the chaos zone technique, timing, and power are significantly compromised.
-With the onset of panic the fighter may “turtle” (enter a fetal position).
+With the onset of panic, the fighter may “turtle” (enter a fetal position).

 • Experienced fighters learn to keep their eyes open even in the most fierce circumstances.
 Eyes need to stay open during an attack because the fighter has the best chance of survival if they see all strikes coming.
 Many knockouts occur because the opponent didn’t see the attack.
 If their eyes are open, then the body instinctively prepares for impact.
 Learning to keep your eyes open while being attacked help to create a shallow fighter’s curve.

 • A fight is typically a cyclical series of exchanges: movement, exchange, separate, movement, exchange, separate, and repeat.
 These exchanges may be on the feet.
 Or on the ground where attacks involve breaking a limb or cutting off oxygen or blood to the brain.
 Once this happens then the opponent goes “to sleep” (Fight-speak meaning that the brain is deprived of oxygen resulting in the fighter going unconscious).
 A fight could very well finish on the first exchange.